tyleryasaka/inlinesave/README.md

 The options are:
 - `postUrl` (string): the url to send the data to, via http POST
+- `postData` (object; optional): a JavaScript object containing additional data to send with the save; e.g., {test: true}
-- `onSave` (function): function to call when the save button is pressed (optional); editor element is passed into this function
+- `onSave` (function; optional): function to call when the save button is pressed; editor element is passed into this function
-- `onSuccess` (function): function to call when data is sent successfully; editor element and http response data are passed into this function
+- `onSuccess` (function; optional): function to call when data is sent successfully; editor element and http response data are passed into this function
-- `onFail` (function): function to call when data cannot be sent; the editor element, http status code, and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object are passed into this function
+- `onFail` (function; optional): function to call when data cannot be sent; the editor element, http status code, and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object are passed into this function

-Sample configuration object (place this in your configuration file):
+Sample configuration object (place this in your configuration file or use when initializing a new inline editor instance):

     config.inlinesave = {
       postUrl: '/myurl',
+      postData: {test: true},
       onSave: function(editor) { console.log('clicked save', editor); },
       onSuccess: function(editor, data) { console.log('save successful', editor, data); },
       onFailure: function(editor, status, request) { console.log('save failed', editor, status, request); }
     };

 ####3.
 Receive the data on your server.

 The data is sent as JSON.
-There are 2 fields you will receive:
+There are 2 fields you will always receive, in addition to those specified in the postData option:

 - editabledata (string): the data being saved from the editor
 - editorID (string): the identifier for the editor (useful for distinguishing between different editors)